 The rubric allows you to grade quickly and consistently, applying the same set of feedback to every submission.
 When you grade with Gradescope you can change the rubric at any time.
 This means if you took off too many points or gave too many points for a particular rubric item, you can change it and Gradescope will automatically apply those changes to the other students who received the same mark.

 You can rearrange the order of your rubric items at any time by clicking and dragging them, and you can select as many rubric items as you’d like for each submission.
+Use Shift + Enter to start a new line in your rubric item description.

 By clicking on Rubric Options you will see that Gradescope supports two different styles of grading.
 Positive Scoring means that rubric items default to adding points, starting from 0.
 On the other hand, with Negative Scoring (the default mode), rubric items default to subtracting points from the total points available for that question.
 If, for some reason, you want to have a rubric item that has the opposite effect of the default scoring style, add a minus (-) before the value.